 Central Durham (including Durham South (part), Elvet, Gilesgate and Nevilles Cross)

-We have published draft recommendations for the Central Durham area recommending the formation of a parish council:
+We have published final recommendations for the Central Durham area recommending the formation of a parish council:

 We have carried out community governance reviews in the following areas: